 Explorers Club members, Edmundo Edwards FI’90 of Chile/Easter Island and Lynn Danaher MN’05 have created the Pacific Islands Research Institute, a 501c3 non-profit to fund their research & upcoming expeditions.
 PIRI is dedicated to the study, understanding & preservation of the unique cultural heritage & fragile environment of the remote islands of the Pacific Ocean.

-Their long term plan for PIRI is to impart knowledge of the special environments, history, and varied cultures of the Pacific islands.
+The long term plan for PIRI is to impart knowledge of the special environments, history, and varied cultures of the Pacific islands.
 They plan to accomplish this through series of educational programs including slideshow lectures, and documentary films and photo exhibits.
-Current efforts are focused on the some of the most remote islands of the Pacific, Raivavae, Rapa Nui (Easter Island) and Papua New Guinea.
-To date, a documentary film about Raivavae and Papua New Guinea is in post-production and they are compiling a collection of over 8,000 photographs into an ethnographic record of Raivavae and the cave paintings of PNG.
-They also plan to translate Edmundos 35 years of research on Rapa-Nui and Polynesia has been compiled into the 550 page book “When the Universe was an Island”.
+Current efforts are focused on the some of the most remote islands of the Pacific, Raivavae, Rapa Nui (Easter Island) Papua New Guinea and the Marquesas.
+To date, a documentary film about Raivavae and Papua New Guinea has been produced and still in the process of compiling a collection of over 8,000 photographs into an ethnographic record of Raivavae and the cave paintings of PNG.
+To date Edmundos 45 years of research on Rapa-Nui and Polynesia has been compiled into the 550 page book “When the Universe was an Island”.
 Future the plans are to build a Planetarium on Rapa Nui, to offer lectures, presentations on history, and preventive healthcare, as well as screen educational documentary films to the general public and school groups.
 This is imperative; to educate in order to understand the importance of preservation and continued research in these remote isolated environments